simondlevy/TinyEKF/README.md

 from the LM35 should go to the A0 pin of your Arduino or Teensy.

 In addition to the class definition, the **python** folder has an example of mouse tracking, using OpenCV.
 So you will have to install OpenCV to run this example.
-There is also a sensor-fusion example in this folder, which uses the [RealtimePlotter](https://github.com/simondlevy/RealtimePlotter) package, requiring Matplotlib.
+There is also a sensor-fusion example in this folder.